rsmp-nordic/rsmp_sxl_traffic_lights/appendix_coordination.md

 Error handling
 --------------
-Messages can be sent asynchronously, i.e. as primary waits for secondary to send answer on a command, other messages can be sent and received by other TLC:s.

 If a command or status request refers to a signal group or detector logic which does not exist, then only MessageNotAck will be sent as answer.
 No response on command (CommandResponse / StatusUpdate /